Top 10 Places to Walk a Shih Tzu

 #5 Urban Walkways

 For Shih Tzu dogs accustomed to city life or those seeking urban adventures, walking along urban pathways can be exhilarating.
 The dynamic city atmosphere, filled with diverse sights, sounds, and smells, can offer an enriching experience for your dog.
 Exploring different urban landscapes, such as pedestrian-friendly streets, public squares, and riverside walkways, adds variety to their routine.
-For tailored experiences, checking with tourism centers can provide access to urban walking trail maps, helping you discover dog-friendly routes that are both scenic and safe.

 #6 Lakeside Paths